 - Consider surprises, coincidences, and happy little accidents.
 What unexpected blessings did you benefit from today?
 What were you dreading that didn’t happen after all?

 - Think of the benefits you receive as gifts from the universe.
 Offer your gratitude for the lessons, gifts, and opportunities for growth that the universe provided for you today.

 - Think about the people to whom you are grateful and why.
 Who deserves your thanks, but never received it?
 Consider sharing your appreciation with them directly (in person or in a letter) for an even stronger effect.

 - Be grateful for the “ordinary moments” as much as the “extraordinary” ones.
 Identify the things you are prone to take for granted, and offer your appreciation.

 - Allow your gratitude for someone or something to last over time.
 You can repeat an item from day to day, but see if you can vary the details about why.

 - In times of challenge, remind yourself of ways that the situation could have been worse.
 By being grateful for the negative outcomes you have avoided, escaped, or prevented, you prevent yourself from going down a negativity spiral.

 Look at your gratitude practice as a way that you contribute to the world.
 By making the effort to communicate your thankfulness to the people around you, you show and share your love.
 When people are appreciated, they do better.
 And you can elevate the world one Thank You at a time.

-Rediscover the joy, peace, and gratitude of simply being at Silent Awakenings, an intimate silent meditation retreat with Deepak Chopra.
+Rediscover the joy, peace, and gratitude of simply being at Seduction of Spirit, our six-day meditation and yoga retreat with Deepak Chopra.
 Learn More.